BlackHolePerturbationToolkit/FastEMRIWaveforms/KerrEquatorialPaper.md

 3) compare against the AAK, resolve the SSB frame
 4) PE with mode selection and response, to investigate sky localization
 5) redo mode selection threshold analysis as in previous paper

+Minutes Apr.
+29
+- check of flux data with respect to the old one in Schwarzschild
+- dividing the flux by the leading order is better than subtracting from Christian and Phil experience
+- calculate $\dot \omega / \omega^2$ and see where it is of order one to understand where to stop (Phil)
+- regular grid or irregular timing (Christian)
+- ask Scott how the convergence is done
+- tricubic spline and filling memory experience from Zach https://github.com/znasipak/bhpwave/tree/tricubic